Link to All Pinkney Commentary Titles

 Every Believer Becomes a Disciple -

-that have received the gift, minister it to one another,
+the gift, minister it to one another,

 as good stewards of the manifold Grace of God